 2. Forms & Workflows

 Forms and workflows are powerful tools to help automate processes and save staff from manual, low value tasks.
 Visual workflows and drag-and-drop forms are used for everything from capturing data for annual leave requests and expense forms, to enabling staff to register for events and training.
 Forms can be used to replace and augment spreadsheets, for the better organisation of information that's critical to the business.

 Meanwhile, workflows are used to create coordinated sequences of actions and milestones that employees can follow on a timeline.
 A workflow makes it easier for companies to coordinate both individuals and teams, while also keeping a project on track to be delivered in time.

 3. Events Management

-One of the best features of the company Intranet is its ability to push events quickly to those within the business.
+The ability to seamlessly manage and announce events within an Intranet is a valuable tool for companies looking to use technology to improve employee experience.
 A good company Intranet service makes it easy to both create and manage events.
 Events aid in improving company culture and standardising training throughout the organisation.

 With a solid event manager, companies are able to push updates to employees as desired and even track which employees attend which events.
 Events managers can also be used as a logging system to display events as they occur to employees.